 At 250 Dr. Martin Luther King Junior Street North, a scattering of images in the style of a “Ripley’s Believe It or Not” ad spreads out on a light blue wall, as if the wall were an old comic book-style pamphlet held out wide.

 This mural by Morning Breath – artists Doug Cunnngham and Jason Noto – faces north in a small parking lot with two other vivid murals on this busy street.
 The mural takes up the entire wall, 101 feet wide and 15 feet high – with black, white and red line drawings against a pale blue background.

 The images unfold as if the wall were an old comic book style pamphlet held out wide.

-The mural design was brush painted only, and inspired by the business at this location — Coney Island Sandwich Shop.
+The design was brush painted, inspired by the business that’s been at this location since 1926 — the Coney Island Sandwich Shop.
 That business and the artists have roots in New York, so there are subtle nods to the city throughout.

 Video by Chop ‘Em Down Films